Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

-Independently, \cite{li2017structure} study high-dimensional covariance matrix test under a mixture model. {Their test relies on comparing two John's test statistics: one is based on the original data and the other is based on the randomly permutated data.} There are a couple of major differences between our paper and theirs.
-First and foremost, in \cite{li2017structure}, the mixture coefficients ($\omega_i$'s in \eqref{observe}) are assumed to be \hbox{i.i.d.} and drawn from a distribution with a bounded support.
-Second, \cite{li2017structure} require independence between the mixture coefficients and the innovation process $(\fZ_i)$.
+{ \begin{rmk} Independently, \cite{li2017structure} study high-dimensional covariance matrix test under a mixture model. {Their test relies on comparing two John's test statistics: one is based on the original data and the other is based on randomly permutated data.} There are a couple of major differences between our paper and theirs.
+Firstly, they only consider sphericity test and so can only test $H_0: \fSigma\propto\fSigma_0$ when $\fSigma_0$ is invertible.
+Secondly, in \cite{li2017structure}, the mixture coefficients ($\omega_i$'s in \eqref{observe}) are assumed to be \hbox{i.i.d.} and drawn from a distribution with a bounded support.
+Thirdly, \cite{li2017structure} require independence between the mixture coefficients and the innovation process $(\fZ_i)$.
 In our paper, we do not put any assumptions on the mixture coefficients.
 As we discussed in Section \ref{Ourmodelandgoal}, such relaxations allow us to accommodate several important stylized features of real data, consequently, make our tests more suitable in many real applications.
-It can be shown that the test in \cite{li2017structure} can be inconsistent under our general setting.
-Furthermore, as we can see from the simulation studies, the test in \cite{li2017structure} is less powerful than the existing tests {in the \hbox{i.i.d.} Gaussian setting and}, in general, less powerful than our tests.
+It can be shown that the test in \cite{li2017structure} is not necessarily consistent under our setup even if $\fSigma$ in our model \eqref{observe} is identity.
+Furthermore, as we can see from the simulation studies, the test in \cite{li2017structure} is less powerful than the existing tests {in the \hbox{i.i.d.} Gaussian setting and}, in general, substantially less powerful than our tests. \end{rmk}}

+Empirically, we apply the proposed tests to study the correlations among idiosyncratic returns.
+There have been numerous factor models developed.
+A very interesting question is whether the idiosyncratic returns under a factor model are uncorrelated.
+If the answer is yes, then one can conclude that there is no missing factor.
+Answering such a question is challenging because typically there are tens or hundreds of stocks involved, resulting in thousands of correlations to be tested.
+As an innovative application, we demonstrate that our tests can be utilized to test uncorrelatedness among idiosyncratic returns.
+We illustrate the testing procedure by using the CAPM (\cite{Sharpe64} and the Fama-French Three-Factor model (\cite{FF92}).
+The analysis can be translated directly to more comprehensive factor models.